 And here is what I learned: 1.
 There are honorable politicians on both sides of the aisle.
 2. There are not-so-honorable folks on both sides of the aisle.
 3. Even the politicians you generally agree with have flaws.

 Agree to Disagree, For Now

-I suspect half of you voted for Trump; half for Clinton.
+I suspect half of you will vote for Trump; half for Biden.
 No judging here.
 Your political leanings matter none to me.
 What does matter to me is that you are a decent human being, trying to make the world a tiny bit better.

 Candidates and politicians come and go, but our neighbors, friends and families still will be there – unless we have irreparably damaged those relationships over politics.
 Gosh folks, don’t damage those relationships over politics.
-The friends in the my last blog post span the political spectrum, but somehow manage to love each other.
+The friends in this blog post span the political spectrum, but somehow manage to love each other.

 When I started covering politics, there was no social media.
 There were newspapers and radio and television.
 There were phone calls to friends rather than texts.
 There were beers and burgers and talking in person.
 Nonexistent were Facebook, Twitter, Snapchat, Instagram and all the other thingamabobs that should tie us together, but sometimes tear us apart.